markbailey/promotigo-competition-winners/README.md

 ### Setup

-To setup the project pre-launch run the following command in the console from the root directory.
+To setup the project pre-launch, run the following command in the console from the root directory.
 This will install the node_modules for the client and create and populate the database for the server.